 For domestic transfers, sending money instantly online with your bank account is easy, and often available at the click of a button on your online banking app or through BACS payments.

-For international money transfers, however, it is not as easy to send money instantly using your bank.
+However, to send money internationally, it is not as easy to send money instantly using your bank.
 The strict SWIFT verification process employed by banks mean funds can take between 1 – 5 business days to reflect in the recipient’s account.
 Not to mention the associated fees, which will be high for both you and the person you are sending the money to.

 The good news is that it doesn’t take long to get verified with a money transfer provider, with whom you can simply transfer the funds from your bank account to the third-party account, before finalising your transfer.